 And of course, it was the last album before the group fell apart, and that’s my typical luck.
 In other bad luck, EMI, the band’s label, went bankrupt during the tour for this album.
 The band financed the rest of the tour themselves, but I’m sure the financial strain and lack of label support for the album didn’t help tensions in the band.
 (It also guaranteed a worthless box set and “best-of” album to get out of contractual obligations once the label was bought out of bankruptcy later.)

-But despite the fact that everyone thought this album was “Queensryche meets Soundgarden” or some insipid bullshit like that, I really do enjoy this record, and I still do, over a decade later.
+But despite the fact that everyone thought this album was “Queensryche meets Soundgarden” or some insipid nonsense like that, I really do enjoy this record, and I still do, over a decade later.